-The evolution of this corporation began pre-statehood when the major activities of the Neighbor Islands centered around the sugar and pineapple plantations, which in each county was responsible for providing medical care to its residents.
-The counties did this with a wide variety of facilities.
-Many were built by the counties themselves as tuberculosis “sanitariums”.
+The Hawaii Health Systems Corporation (HHSC) is a truly unique organization whose evolution began pre-statehood when the major activities of the Neighbor Islands centered around the sugar and pineapple plantations, which in each county were responsible for providing medical care to its residents.
+The counties did this through a wide variety of facilities.
+Many were built by the counties as tuberculosis “sanitariums”.
 Other facilities were turned over to the counties as the plantations closed or reduced production.
-During the years 1950 to 1965, the cost of this care grew to the point where the individual counties could no longer afford it.
+During the years 1950 to 1965, the cost of this care grew to the point that the individual counties could no longer afford it.
 It was at this point that the State began to give small subsidies and grants to the different counties.

-Initial corporate management was provided by select individuals serving in “acting” positions.
+Initial corporate management was provided by select individuals serving in acting positions.
 In August 1997, Thomas M. Driskill, Jr., was named President and Chief Executive Officer (CEO).
 Subsequently, the CEO hired and organized the primary corporate staff, established the Corporate Office at Leahi Hospital on Oahu, and filled key vacancies in hospital leadership positions.

+In response to the unique health care challenges being faced by the regions, the 2007 Legislature passed Act 290 (Session Laws of Hawaii), which enabled the five HHSC regions to establish their own governance, thereby creating five regional health systems and boards of directors in addition to the existing corporate board.
 In 2009, the Legislature passed Act 182 (Session Laws of Hawaii), in an effort to strengthen the viability of the public hospital system through organizational and operational changes, in addition to providing the regions with authority to transition into various legal entities.